jmike/macos-dev-setup/install-git.md

 #### C. Restart your terminal

-1. Restart your terminal for the settings to take effect;
+1. Restart your terminal for the settings to take effect
-2. Verify that you have the latest git installed;
+2. Verify that you have the latest git installed

     ```bash
     git --version